Sabarmati high-speed railway station

 Sabarmati high-speed railway station is an under construction high-speed railway station on the Mumbai–Ahmedabad high-speed rail corridor.
-This station is located near Sabarmati Junction railway station in Ram Nagar, Sabarmati, Ahmedabad, Gujarat, India.
+This station is located near Sabarmati Junction railway station in Ram Nagar, Sabarmati, Ahmedabad, Gujarat.
 It is the twelfth and the last station, as well as the northern terminus of the Mumbai–Ahmedabad high-speed rail corridor.

 Construction

 The National High-Speed Rail Corporation Limited (NHSRCL) had invited tenders for Package "C8" of the Mumbai-Ahmedabad high-speed rail corridor (MAHSR) in October 2020, with a deadline of around 4 years.
 In April 2021, SCC–VRS (JV) won the tender.
 The NSHRCL signed a letter of agreement (LoA) with the JV for the design and construction of Sabarmati station and its depot in February 2022.
 The JV will design and construct the station and approach tracks to the depot, while the design and construction of the depot was awarded to L&T–Sojitz (JV), as part of the project's Package "D2", whose tenders were invited by NHSRCL in July 2021.
 The design and construction of the station's integrated multimodal passenger and transport complex was awarded to B. L. Kashyap & Sons Limited in November 2019, as part of the very first tender of the railway project, which was invited by NHSRCL in October 2019.
 In January 2020, B. L. Kashyap & Sons Limited began construction on the station's multi-modal passenger transit complex, after acquiring around 3.5 hectares of land near Sabarmati Junction railway station, with a deadline of 48 months, while construction on the station and its depot was started in the first quarter of 2022, after acquiring around 3 hectares of land in between Sabarmati main and BG railway stations and 82 hectares of land near the existing New Delhi–Mumbai main line in Kali, Sabarmati, both with a deadline of around 3.5 years, respectively.
 The integrated multi-modal passenger transit complex was expected to be completed by December 2023, which was done on time, and was officially declared finished by the Minister of Railways, Ashwini Vaishnaw, in December 2023.
 The station and its depot are slated to be completed by August 2026, the time also slated for opening of the Gujarat section of the high-speed rail corridor.